exonum/exonum-doc/src/home/design-overview.md

 3. The hash of a new data storage state.
 The state itself is not included; however, transactions are applied deterministically and unequivocally.
-The agreement on the hash of data storage is a part of the Exonum consensus algorithm, so it is guaranteed to coincide for all validators.
+The agreement on the hash of data storage is a part of the Exonum consensus algorithm, so the hash is guaranteed to coincide for all validators.

 You may find more details about transactions in the separate article:
 [Transactions](../architecture/transactions)